wuhao050698/5001-kaggle/readme.md

 # The code for kaggle in MSBD5001

 ## description
 This code use some data visualization to analyse the data.
-And the try different ways, including linear regression, prophet, xgb, lightgbm ans so on.
+And then, try different ways, including linear regression, prophet, xgb, lightgbm and so on.

 the two best result is xgboost with some parameters and xgboost combine with lightgbm.